-(1) Three assessments aligned with the Mathematics standards, contained in Appendix A- 1, that assess the academic content traditionally included in Algebra I, Algebra II and Geometry courses.
+(1) Three assessments aligned with the Mathematics standards, contained in Appendix A- 12, that assess the academic content traditionally included in Algebra I, Algebra II and Geometry courses.

-(2) Two assessments aligned with select [Reading, Writing, Speaking and Listening] English Language Arts standards, contained in Appendix A-1 that assess academic content traditionally included in high school literature and composition courses.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (2) Two assessments aligned with select [Reading, Writing, Speaking and Listening] English Language Arts standards, contained in Appendix A-12 that assess academic content traditionally included in high school literature and composition courses.
 (3) Three assessments aligned with select History and Civics and Government standards, contained in Appendix C, that assess content traditionally included in high school level American History, World History and Civics and Government courses.

-22 PA Code Chapter 4 (4) Two assessments aligned with select standards for Science and Technology and Environment and Ecology, contained in Appendix B, that assess academic content traditionally included in high school level Biology and Chemistry courses.
+(4) Two assessments aligned with select standards for Science and Technology and Environment and Ecology, contained in Appendix B, that assess academic content traditionally included in high school level Biology and Chemistry courses.